temach/reports/INR-Lab-1-Networking-Basics.md

 I decided to replace the gateway with an OpenWRT router.

-To install it I followed the official instrucitons, source https://docs.gns3.com/appliances/openwrt.html.
-OpenWRT is essentially a trimmed down linux box, so configuration steps are identical to the gateway.
+To install it I followed the official instructions, source https://docs.gns3.com/appliances/openwrt.html.
+OpenWRT is essentially a trimmed down Linux box, so configuration steps are identical to the gateway.
 OpenWRT provides a web interface for configuration as well as ssh access.

 Screenshot of the web interface.
 ![](https://i.imgur.com/xZjpDKX.png)